Ukraine’s daring offensive intensifies pressure on US to ease cautious approach to the war

 Zelenskyy's military appeared to have launched the ground offensive on Aug.
 6 without consulting American leaders.

-As Ukraine has claimed nearly 500 square miles (1,300 square kilometers) of Russian territory, it has taken a message from another U.S. ally that receives military support, said Roman Kostenko, a Ukrainian lawmaker and military commander.
+As Ukraine has claimed hundreds of square miles (hundreds of square kilometers) of Russian territory, it has taken a message from another U.S. ally that receives military support, said Roman Kostenko, a Ukrainian lawmaker and military commander.

 “Israel once stated that it is quite respectful of the advice of its partners, but as an independent state, it makes decisions independently,” Kostenko told the Ukrainska Pravda news outlet.
 “I believe we can mirror this.”